 Power-assisted liposuction (PAL)

 This technique uses cannulas that are on either a gas powered or electric powered hand piece that moves the cannulas back and forth.
+This allows the surgeon to use less energy to remove the excess fat cells.

 The procedure is similar to that described for “traditional liposuction.”
+The only different between power assisted and traditional is that this type involves less manual labor for the surgeon.

 Incision size is the same as “traditional liposuction.”
 There is less manual exertion by the surgeon, because the oscillating hand piece does most of the work.
 It is suggested to be easier to treat more fibro-fatty regions such as the hips, back and male chest.